Asda: 2000s and 2010s: Walmart years

-A merger deal was abandoned when Walmart outbid Kingfisher to purchase Asda for £6.7 billion, which was completed on 26 July 1999 in a move that was initially speculated by British media outlets as a potential corporate raid.
-Shortly after the takeover, Norman resigned as chairman and left the company to pursue his political career; he was succeeded as chairman by Leighton.
+A merger deal was abandoned when Walmart outbid Kingfisher to purchase Asda for £6.7 billion, which was completed on 26 July 1999 in a move that was initially regarded by the British media as a potential corporate raid.
 As Walmart were keen on entering the British market, Bob Martin, Walmart's president of international operations, lobbied Prime Minister Tony Blair on planning issues.

 In 2005, amid reported concerns within Walmart about a slippage in market share, partially due to a resurgent Sainsbury's, Asda's chief executive, Tony De Nunzio left, and was replaced by Andy Bond.
 In 2005, Asda expanded into Northern Ireland by purchasing 12 former Safeway stores from Morrisons.

 In December 2007, Asda, Sainsbury's and various other retailers and dairy firms admitted to the price fixing of dairy products between 2002 and 2003.
 The price operation was calculated to have cost consumers around £270 million.
-Asda commented, "Everyone at Asda regrets what happened, particularly as we are passionate about lowering prices.
+In a statement, Asda said "Everyone at Asda regrets what happened, particularly as we are passionate about lowering prices.
 Our intention was to provide more money for dairy farmers, who were under severe financial pressure at the time."
 In total, Asda was fined £18.21 million by the Office of Fair Trading for its part in the cartel.

 A smaller, older Asda supermarket in Holt Park, Leeds in 2008.
 The store has since been reclad.

 Asda's property development arm, Gazeley Limited, was sold to Economic Zones World (EZW), a Dubai World subsidiary, in June 2008 for in excess of £300 million.

 In November 2008, there were reports that Asda was to buy Irish retailer Dunnes Stores.
 In August 2009, Walmart sold Asda for £6.9 billion to its Leeds-based investment subsidiary Corinth Services Limited.
 The deal was described as part of a "group restructuring" and meant that Asda remained under the control of Walmart.